Bleached hair is a statement.

 - Get regular trims to keep on top of dry ends.
 Bleached hair, no matter how dedicated you are to your weekly deep conditioner, will inevitably get dry at the ends.
 Allowing them to linger will lead to split ends and breakage if you don’t keep them in check.

-Here are our top 5 ingredients for keeping Bleached Hair Healthy
+Here are my top 5 ingredients for keeping Bleached Hair Healthy

 Pro Vitamin B5

 - I think pro vitamin b5 is the superhero of healthy hair ingredients.
 It’s proven to get moisture to the core of the hair which is essential for bleached hair.